1587/speaking-exam/00-part5.md

 and share our true thoughts with our colleagues. we can find out the root cause of the problem through communication.

-Secondly, good communication enable us to think about other people's points of view, we can find our misstakes, which could be a risk of our project failture.
+Secondly, good communication enable us to Think about other people's opinions, we can find our misstakes, which could be a risk of our project failture.
 it is very important for our work.

 Finally, good communication can make team members feel better, which can makes our work efficiently.
-We don't blame each other, we don't fight.
 Teams are more likely to succeed.

 The above reasons are why I think colleague communicate well is the most important.
 ```